Family and Consumer Sciences Education: BS, BA

 Career Services provides counseling and information on hundreds of job and internship opportunities and even helps students apply and interview.

-In addition to Utah State University’s admissions requirements, the family and consumer sciences education program has additional requirements:
+In addition to Utah State University’s admissions requirements, this program has additional requirements:

 - Freshmen: New freshmen admitted to USU in good standing qualify for admission to this major.